Trading Signals for MetaTrader 5: HG Markets

 - Drawdown

 The average slippage based on execution statistics on real accounts of various brokers is specified in pips.
-It depends on the difference between the provider's quotes from "HFMarketsGlobal-Live10" and the subscriber's quotes, as well as on order execution delays.
+It depends on the difference between the provider's quotes from "XMGlobal-MT5 4" and the subscriber's quotes, as well as on order execution delays.
 Lower values mean better quality of copying.

 No data